lgalke/lgalke.github.io/projects.md

 ## Danish Foundation Models (since 2025) {#danish-foundation-models}

 The aim of the Danish Foundation Models project is to develop and evaluate large multilingual and multimodal foundation models that excel at Danish -- trained only on permissible Danish data and providing access to the full models (open-weight) and their source code (open-source).
-The project is a collaborative effort between the University of Southern Denmark, Aarhus University, Copenhagen University, and the Alexandria Institute.
+The project is a collaborative effort between the University of Southern Denmark, Aarhus University, Copenhagen University, and the Alexandra Institute.

 - [Project website](https://foundationmodels.dk)